The Volokh Conspiracy

 November 7, 2017 was the 100th anniversary of the Bolshevik seizure of power in Russia, which led to the establishment of the first-ever communist regime.
 On that day, I put up a post outlining some of the lessons to be learned from a century of experience with communism.
 The post explains why most of the horrors perpetrated by communist regimes were intrinsic elements of the system.
 For the most part, they cannot be ascribed to circumstantial factors, such as flawed individual leaders, peculiarities of Russian and Chinese culture, or the absence of democracy.
 The latter probably did make the situation worse than it might have been otherwise.
 But, for reasons I explained in the same post, some form of dictatorship or oligarchy is probably inevitable in a socialist economic system in which the government controls all or nearly all of the economy.

-While the influence of communist ideology has declined since its mid-twentieth century peak, it is far from dead.
+While the influence of communist ideology has declined greatly since its mid-twentieth century peak, it is far from dead.
 Largely unreformed communist regimes remain in power in Cuba and North Korea.
 In Venezuela, the Marxist government's socialist policies have resulted in political repression, the starvation of children, and a massive refugee crisis—the biggest in the history of the Western hemisphere.
-The regime continues to hold on to power by means of repression, despite growing international and domestic opposition.

 In Russia, the authoritarian regime of former KGB Colonel Vladimir Putin has embarked on a wholesale whitewashing of communism's historical record.
 In China, the Communist Party remains in power (albeit after having abandoned many of its previous socialist economic policies), and has become less tolerant of criticism of the mass murders of the Mao era (part of a more general turn towards greater repression).